JFLarvoire/today/README.md

 1. In the user location file ("~/.location" for Unix, or "%USERPROFILE%\\location.inf" for Windows)
 2. In the system location file ("/etc/location.conf" for Unix, or "%windir%\\location.inf" for Windows)
 3. In the built-in constants from param.h.

+The location configuration files must contain variable definitions using the following formats:

 | Variable definition example  | Description                               |
 | ---------------------------- | ----------------------------------------- |